You are here

 Solutions

-The purpose of this project is to provide an improved evidence base on rural and island economies.
+The purpose of this project is to provide an improved evidence base for rural and island economies.
 The project will generate innovative thinking and recommendations to overcome perceived, often embedded, challenges and highlight opportunities to maximise opportunities for rural and island areas to “flourish.”

 Rural Enterprises